 We’re proud of the extraordinary collection of PTSD meditation resources we’ve assembled, based on this newfound knowledge.
 But first, a few words about the nature of posttraumatic stress and why these materials are so critical to success.

 The symptoms of posttraumatic stress (also called PTSD or PTS) are painful, recurring and easily activated, so they must be managed with respect, sensitivity and skill.
 They can come from old wounds from childhood abuse or from a recent traumatic event – a tornado, a car crash, combat, domestic violence, an ICU stay, a difficult childbirth, sudden grievous loss or even observing horror second-hand as a journalist.
 A lot depends on the person - his or her inborn neurology and emotional resilience.

 Regardless of what generated them, symptoms are essentially the same: flashbacks, nightmares, intrusive thoughts, sleep and concentration problems, anxiety, panic attacks, emotional and even physical numbness, mental confusion, memory impairment, (sometimes amnesia), shame, grief, anguish, fury, irritability, temper, estrangement, alienation and profound loneliness.

-It turns out that the biochemistry of survival that floods the bloodstream during trauma actually impedes language and cognition, while pumping up the more primitive parts of the brain that process images, sensations, perceptions, emotions and kinetic movement.
-THIS is where therapists need to start - with these mid-brain and brain stem processes - before enlisting the higher cortical functioning involved in "talking about it".
-And, very simply, that's why imagery - which is all about images, sensation, perception, emotion and kinesthetics - is a best practice and treatment of choice for healing posttraumatic stress.
+It turns out that the biochemistry of survival that floods the bloodstream during trauma actually impedes language and cognition, while pumping up the more primitive, survival-based parts of the brain that process images, sensations, perceptions, emotions and kinetic movement.